 - Over time, an Income & Recharge Center should break even (excluding reserve balances and NUD).

-- All campus users – regardless of department or funding source – must be charged the same rate for goods and services.
+- All campus users – regardless of department or funding source – must be charged the same rate for identical goods and services.

 - Non-UC users should pay the actual cost recovery rate plus a Non-University Differential (NUD) markup of at least 55.5% The minimum NUD markup rate will be reviewed annually and is subject to change.
 See External Users for more information.